TonnyL/Awesome_APIs/README.md

 + [Global Part](./Global.md)

 ### Contribution Guidelines
-This project is in progress, and I will complete it in the near future.If you have found any awesome apis and want to share with other developers, please make a pull request.
+This project is in progress, and I will complete it in the near future.
+If you have found any awesome apis and want to share with other developers, please make a pull request.
 Please adhere to the [guidelines](./Contribution_Guidelines.md).

 ### Contact Me
 lizhaotailang#gmail.com